You came back late from work and you are tired.

 9. Give yourself more time to do a task.

 Instead of scheduling 15 minutes for something, give yourself 30 minutes.
 Be conservative in planning.
 We usually take a longer time to do something than what we expect.
 Plus, there might be unforeseen events along the way that disrupt your progress.
 I find it more useful to do just one thing for a few hours than doing several different things within the same period.

 Having more time to do each task also gives you the space to breathe.
 If you completed your task faster than the time allocated, it means now you have some extra time to practice some self-care.
 It’s better than checking off your to-do-list one after the next without any space in between.

 Going slower feels better than rushing through all your tasks.
 Enjoy the task you are doing instead of going through the motions.

 Even for eating my meals, I find that it is more enjoyable when I eat it slowly and really chew the food.
 As I’m eating, I feel grateful for all the work that has been done to get the food onto my plate — the people who prepare the food and harvest the food, etc. Eating food with love and enjoying your meal is also a kind of self-care.

 Read Peace Is Every Breath by Thich Nhat Hanh.

 10. Make self-care a priority.

 A huge part of self-care is knowing your own personal boundaries and standards, and learning how to say no to others.
-Usually, when we don’t have the time for ourselves is because we are too busy with other people’s lives.
+Usually, when we don’t have time for ourselves is because we are too busy with other people’s lives.

 Know that self-care isn’t selfish.
 Let go of whatever negative image you have for caring yourself.
 Caring for yourself is important.
-Everyone must take responsibilities for themselves and their own life before helping others.
+Everyone must take responsibility for themselves and their own life before helping others.